sharath-jay/Atliq-Hardwares-Global-Financial-Performance-Analytics/README.md

 **Project Overview**

 This project focuses on transforming raw transactional data into actionable financial insights for Atliq Hardwares, a global electronics manufacturer.
-Using Excel (Power Query & Power Pivot), I developed a robust data model to analyze Profit and Loss (P&L) statements across 27+ international markets.
+Using Excel (Power Query & Power Pivot), I developed a robust data model to analyze Profit and Loss (P&L) statements.

 The primary objective was to empower stakeholders to evaluate annual profitability and monitor quarterly trends, enabling data-driven decisions regarding market expansion and margin optimization.